ari617269/Choordhar/README.md

 This repository demonstrates how to design, implement, and reason about a self-describing binary wire format without relying on fixed offsets or rigid struct layouts.

----

-## Summary

-This project implements a minimal yet extensible **TLTV (Tag-Type-Length-Value)** format in C++.

-### Key ideas
-- **Tags identify meaning**, not position
-- **Types define how bytes are interpreted**
-- **Lengths allow safe skipping of unknown fields**
-- No decoding logic depends on struct order or byte offsets
-- Forward and backward compatible by design

-### Supported features
-- Primitive types: `INT (int64)`, `BOOL`, `STRING`
-- Composite types: `ARRAY` (nested TLTV entries)
-- Big-endian encoding for portability
-- Safe parsing with truncation checks
-- Round-trip serialize → deserialize example (`MyData`)

-The implementation evolves from a minimal prototype to a structured design that can be extended into a reusable library.

----

 ## TLTV Wire Format

 Each entry is encoded as: